1. Establish a Routine

 When you’re unable to watch your puppy, restrict them to an area small enough that they won’t want to eliminate there, such as a crate or playpen.
 The space should be just big enough to comfortably stand, lie down and turn around.
 If your puppy has spent several hours in confinement, you’ll need to take them directly to their bathroom spot as soon as you return.
 Remember to have treats in your pocket when you go to “their spot” outside.

 It’s extremely important that you use supervision and confinement procedures to minimize the number of accidents.
 If you accidentally allow your puppy to eliminate frequently in the house, they’ll get confused about where they’re supposed to go, which will prolong the housetraining process.
-If you give them ample opportunities to go in the “right” place it will help them be successful quicker.
+If you give them ample opportunities to go to the “right” place it will help them be successful quicker.

 5. Mistakes Happen

-Expect your puppy to have a few accidents in the house—it’s a normal part of housetraining.
+Expect your puppy to have a few accidents in the house — it’s a normal part of housetraining.
 Here’s what to do when that happens:

 - Interrupt your puppy when you catch them in the act.